welldonestudio/welldonestudio.github.io/docs/Deploy-and-Run/Near.md

 If you wish to start a new project, click the **New Project** button.

 :::info
-However, in order for the remix plugin to build and deploy the contract, it must be built within the directory `near/`.
+However, for the remix plugin to build and deploy the contract, it must be built within the directory `near/`.
 If you start a new project, the structure should look like the following.
 :::

 ### 1. Writing Contracts in Rust